jfrog/charts/stable/artifactory/README.md

 ```

 For resetting access certificates , you can set `resetAccessCAKeys` to true under access section in [values.yaml](values.yaml) and perform an helm upgrade.
+* Note : Once helm upgrade is done, set `resetAccessCAKeys` to false for subsequent upgrades (to avoid resetting access certificates on every helm upgrade)
 ```yaml
 access:
   accessConfig: